aseichter2007/ClipboardConqueror/readme.md

 Base models - these models are completion models, they respond well to: "sure, here is a code block containing fizzbuzz in javascript:" it will complete the statement you start.

 Finetuned models can, depending on how they have been tuned, make sense of more direct orders: "write Fizzbuzz in javascript".
-Not all finetunes are instruct models, read model description to learn what a model is designed for.
+Not all finetunes are instruct models, read model descriptions to learn what a model is designed for.

 Finetuning is creating a lora, but often the entire model is shipped rather than the lora, I expect because loras will be model specific or wildly unpredictable when applied to different bases.